 How Much Do Countries Spend on Health?

-While a handful of MOUs have been signed in Latin America and recently Asia, the majority reflect partnerships with African countries.
+Although a handful of MOUs have been signed in Asia, Latin America, and Oceania, the majority reflect partnerships with African countries.
 African leaders have long promised to grow domestic health spending and systems-wide self-reliance, a sentiment that 46 African Union countries captured in the 2001 Abuja Declaration [PDF] to allocate 15% of their government budgets to health.
 As of 2024, African governments devote roughly 7% of their national budgets to health, on average.

 Botswana, conversely, already has strong baseline health spending, reaching more than 15% of its government budget in 2023.
 The memoranda's additional expectations raise concerns that the deal could strain a system already heavily committed to health financing, especially considering economic pressures from their shrinking diamond industry.
-Botswana's agreement—akin to Panama's—is two years shorter than the others.
-The condensed timeline means that Botswana will absorb health-system financial responsibility sooner than other African countries, but it also reflects a mutual belief in Botswana's higher economic capacity: the country by far has the highest gross national income (GNI) of any African MOU partner as of April 13.
+Botswana's agreement—akin to Panama's and Bolivia's—is two years shorter than the others.
+The condensed timeline means that Botswana will absorb health-system financial responsibility sooner than other African countries, but it also reflects a mutual belief in Botswana's higher economic capacity: the country by far has the highest gross national income (GNI) of any African MOU partner as of May 15.

-Other countries—Burundi, Dominican Republic, Eswatini, Guatemala, Madagascar, Malawi, and Mozambique—have committed to modestly increasing their health expenditures relative to 2025 spending baselines.
+Other countries—Bolivia, Burundi, Cambodia, Dominican Republic, Eswatini, Guatemala, Madagascar, Malawi, Mozambique, and Papua New Guinea—have committed to modestly increasing their health expenditures relative to 2025 spending baselines.
 Each proposes to finance less than a quarter of the MOU packages.
-Although these coinvestment expectations fall short of the America First Global Health Strategy's goal [PDF] to transition most partner countries to full self-reliance through the agreements, they account for country-level fiscal constraints.
+Although these co-investment expectations fall short of the America First Global Health Strategy's goal [PDF] to transition most partner countries to full self-reliance through the agreements, they account for country-level fiscal constraints.

-Malawi, for example, allocated only 3% of its 2023 budget to health, meaning its lower cofinancing expectation could permit a more gradual and realistic transition to self-reliance.
-Mozambique, meanwhile, allocated more than double Malawi's share—roughly 8% of its national budget—to health, yet it signed a cofinancing commitment five times lower than Malawi's.
+Malawi, for example, allocated only 7% of its 2023 budget to health, meaning its lower cofinancing expectation could permit a more gradual and realistic transition to self-reliance.
+Mozambique, meanwhile, allocated approximately the same share as Malawi—roughly 8% of its national budget—to health, yet it signed a cofinancing commitment five times lower than Malawi's.
 The smaller cofinancing share could be explained by the country's exceptionally high debt-repayment obligation: in 2025, 97.2% of Mozambique's gross domestic product (GDP) was owed in public debt, the highest of all MOU partner countries.

 Not All MOUs Are Created Equal